alecgalingit/slide-sage/README.md

 # Slide Sage

 This repository contains the code for an AI-powered lecture slide web application that allows students to upload PowerPoint or PDF files and learn a lecture at their own pace.

-## Technologies Used
+The app is built with:

 - **TypeScript**
 - **Remix.js**: A full-stack React framework built on Node.js that provides seamless integration between the frontend and backend.